 This warning typically occurs when search-results consist of webpages with thin-content, or very little article text.

-This is a common issue with some types of webpages including storefronts, downloads and image-oriented websites, which have very little "article" content.
+This is a common issue with some types of webpages including storefronts, videos, download pages, and image-oriented websites, which have very little "article" content.

 For example: If your search query is for "Stainless frying pan", it is unlikely that your search results will consist of long-form articles.
 Instead, the search results are more likely to include online storefront pages with large pictures and minimal text.

 Without sufficient site text to analyze, Wordmetrics has very little content to work with.

 Even with these thin content pages, Wordmetrics' AI will do its best to create a meaningful semantic index, but the quality of the generated index will only ever be as good as the quality (and length) of the content on the pages used to create it.